 In 2001, Florida enacted the CST on various communications and telecommunications, including cable video, direct-to-home satellite, and similar services.
 Communications subject to tax under the CST are not also subject to the state sales tax.
 The CST is currently imposed at a state rate of 4.92 percent on cable services and 9.07 percent on satellite services, in addition to any locally imposed communication service taxes.

 The court found that both satellite and cable companies to be similar businesses.
-Each organization competing in the same market for the same customers.
+Each organization competes in the same market for the same customers.
 Based on price point, the customer base may shift from one service to the other, especially with changes in pricing.
-Customers see these services as fungible and equivalent, resulting in frequent comptetition between the services.
+Customers see these services as fungible and equivalent, resulting in frequent competition between the services.

 However, in discussing out-of-state interests compared to in-state interests, the court noted that several of the largest cable companies operating in Florida are headquartered in states outside of Florida just like the taxpayer.
 Both types of companies are interstate in nature, neither having an in-state advantage over the other.
 In rejecting the taxpayer’s in-state advantage argument, the court noted that the U.S. Supreme Court has never found an in-state interest to exist due to a greater presence in the state because of employment or infrastructure.
 The court also noted that the U.S. Supreme Court has found that a state may treat two categories of companies differently so long as the unequal treatment is due to the nature of the business and not the location of the activities.

 The taxpayer also argued that the rate differential was due to a “discriminatory purpose.”
 In reviewing the legislative history and intent behind the CST, the court concluded that the written intent of the tax was focused on industry deregulation, federal legislation, and convergence of services.
 The court found no evidence that the state intended to discriminate between the two types of companies.